stephenr85/concrete5_searchblox/README.md

-concrete5_user_group_attribute
+concrete5_searchblox
 ==============================

-An attribute for selecting/associating user groups.
+An addon for integrating SearchBlox and Concrete5.